 The purpose of this document is to describe requirements for the social housing of social animals.

-For the purpose of this policy, social species include the following: nonhuman primates, dogs, cats (excluding intact male cats), pigs (excluding boars), sheep, goats, cattle (excluding bulls), horses (excluding stallions), alpacas, llamas, rabbits (excluding bucks and excluding does kept for less than 6 months), ferrets, rodents (excluding adult male mice and female hamsters), marsupials (excluding monodelphis), chickens (excluding roosters), psittacines, quail, ducks, turkeys, fish, and songbirds.
+For the purpose of this policy, social species include the following: nonhuman primates, dogs, cats (excluding intact males used for breeding), pigs (excluding boars), sheep, goats, cattle, horses (excluding stallions), alpacas, llamas, rabbits (excluding bucks and excluding does kept for less than 6 months), ferrets, rodents (excluding male mice used for breeding and female hamsters), marsupials (excluding monodelphis), chickens (excluding roosters), psittacines, quail, ducks, turkeys, fish, and songbirds.
 Social housing refers to housing animals in same sex, compatible pairs or groups in the animals’ primary enclosure.

 Social housing will be considered the default method of housing for social animals.
 Single housing for experimental reasons must be described and justified in the IACUC protocol and approved by the IACUC.
 Each facility housing social animals must develop a Standard Operating Procedure (SOP) for social housing and include a description of the process for determining social incompatibility.
 Documentation for singly housed social animals must be available.

 - Social animals will be housed in compatible pairs or groups, rather than individually, unless a single housing exemption has been approved in the relevant protocol or social housing poses an undue risk to the animals in question as determined by the facility manager and/or the area veterinarian.
 If the protocol-driven need for single housing is necessary only for a portion of the study, the animals should be socially housed before and after that time.
 The timeframe for single housing should be specified in the protocol.

 - Single housing of social animals post-operatively does not require a specific exemption approval in the relevant protocol.
 However, single housing must be for the minimum amount of time post-operatively necessary for recovery and/or healing as described in the animal care and use protocol.